Ashod/Now-Reading-Redux/readme.txt

 6. The side-bar widget showing read, current and up-next books, link to the library and search box.

 == Changelog ==

+= 6.1.5.0 =
+* Romanian translation courtesy of Alexander Ovsov [Web Geek Sciense](http://webhostinggeeks.com/science/).
+* Changed the default Amazon Associates ID to thevoid0f-20.
+This can be changed from the options.

 = 6.1.0.0 =
 * New feature: Reading statistics and graph shown in the library page by calling print_book_stats().
 Uses TafteGraph/Raphaël.